rbannist/ContainersOnAzure_SimpleDocker/readme.md

 ## Step 1 - Get access to a Docker host.

 This has been completed in advance of today's session using the Docker Machine tool.
-You can access your Docker VM by entering 'docker' commands as you normally would on a cmd terminal when the engine is installed-and-running locally.
+You can access your Docker VM by entering 'docker' commands as you normally would in a terminal when the engine is installed-and-running locally.

 FYI:
 <br>